-You may borrow against future sales to get cash now, and all you have to do is provide the proper financial documentation.
+You may borrow against future sales to get cash now, and you must provide the proper financial documentation.

-During the application procedure, the financing firm will examine your credit card processing statements.
+The financing firm will examine your credit card processing statements during the application procedure.

 The funder will receive its payments as an agreed-upon percentage of your future credit card sales if you are accepted and once the advance has been delivered.

 If a business is already profitable and generating a profit, an SBA loan is ideal.